Stan Harrison

-Stan Harrison (born December 8, 1953) is an American saxophonist who is also accomplished in playing other woodwind instruments, namely the French horn, flute and clarinet.
+Stan Harrison (born December 8, 1953) is an American saxophonist who is also accomplished in playing other woodwind instruments, namely the flute and clarinet, as well as the French horn.
 He has also written music for television.
 Harrison released his first solo album The Ties That Blind in 2000 on his own record label.
 In 2007, he released The Optimist, an album which was produced by G TOM MAC, on the EdgeArtists record label.
 In 2024, he released his third solo album Some Poor Soul Has a Fire on ADHAYAROPA Records on Bandcamp.

 Artists

-The following are some of the many prominent artists with whom Harrison has played and/or recorded:
+The following are some of the prominent artists with whom Harrison has played and/or recorded: